View Results The Algorithm's paper | Visit Jose Antonio Martin H. page

 An empirical experiment on determining graph 3-colorability

 After the file is uploaded the server attempts to read it as a graph and try to construct the graph data structure.
-If the process fails then a message is generated indicating so, and if the process succeeds then you are notified if the graph is 3-colorable, a solution is provided, the total time of computation is printed and also the α level of the graph.
-Also every graph evaluation is archived in the files directory which will be an instances database of planar graphs in DIMACS format.
+If the process fails then a message is generated indicating so, and if the process succeeds then you are notified if the graph is 3-colorable and a solution is provided.
+The total time of computation is printed and also the α level of the graph.
+Also, every graph evaluation is archived in the files directory which will be an instances database of planar graphs in DIMACS format.
 You can also check your results just looking at the results page in order to see your graph and the result obtained for it.

 In pure python planarity is tested with the planarity test of the Graph Animation ToolBox (GATO).
 There is an optimized version that uses the Boyer and Myrvold planarity test algorithm.